 - Discover the Top Places for Malta Sightseeing on the Main Island

-- Check Out Things to Do in Gozo – Malta’s Sister Island!
+- Check Out Things to Do on Gozo and Where to Stay on Gozo – Malta’s Sister Island!

 While we have a whole hotel guide on the best areas to stay in Malta, you might consider sleeping in Valletta to stay close to the main attractions.
 This would be a good idea given the area’s popularity.
 Valletta is also well-connected by bus to the rest of the country making for easy exploring.
 So, you can check for top accommodations in Valletta here.
 As for things to do in Valletta, let’s get started!

 The city itself is a UNESCO World Heritage site, and there is no greater entrance than to enter through the Porta Reale.
 Also known as the City Gate, the Porta Reale is where you begin your journey into exploring Malta’s tiny capital.
 Fun Fact: this modern version of the gate was built in int he early 2010s and is the 5th gate to stand on the same grounds.